psu13/mutable-hakyll/posts/big-band-classical.md

   [or this](https://www.prestomusic.com/classical/products/9719838--bruno-walter-conducts-mozart-haydn)
 - [Otto Klemperer](https://www.prestomusic.com/classical/products/8026168--mozart-symphonies-overtures-serenades)

 The Beecham performances are hard to track down.
-The ones you want are from a [set of LPs from the 1950s](https://www.discogs.com/release/5977853-Sir-Thomas-Beecham-Bart-Mozart-The-Royal-Philharmonic-Orchestra-The-Last-Six-Symphonies).
+The ones I like are from a [set of LPs from the 1950s](https://www.discogs.com/release/5977853-Sir-Thomas-Beecham-Bart-Mozart-The-Royal-Philharmonic-Orchestra-The-Last-Six-Symphonies).
 Sadly these are not in the streaming services, but you can find them on CD.
 Sony put out two CDs that are